jck000/run_script/README.md

   run_script.sh [OPTIONS]

-    There are 3 scripts that make up this script.
+    There are 3 parts to this script.
 They should all be placed into /usr/local/bin or $HOME/bin.
+Make sure that the location is part of your path.

-    run_script.sh        - This script.
+    run_script.sh          - Main script.
-    run_script_functions - Functions used by this script application.conf     - Application configuration
+    run_script_functions   - Functions used by the main script run_script_sample.conf - A sample application configuration file

     This script is designed to be used to setup an environment and run a script or application with that environment.
 Also, it's designed to avoid access to system infrustructure so that it avoids permission issues.
 In other words, you can use it without having admin access.
-Place this script into /usr/local/bin along with run_script_functions.
+Place run_script.sh into /usr/local/bin along with run_script_functions.
 Additionally, you may have multiple config files and specify a different one for each application.
-You don't need to hack this script to take care of that.

     Look at the directory structure below: